 Another area where companies have created significant hurdles or barriers to entry is in their evidence development strategies, specifically in the number and size of clinical trials.
 Companies who are looking to use banked samples to do early validation may find that other companies have used up most of the banked samples in a particular tumor type.
 For example, Genomic Health increased the barriers to entry for adjuvant chemotherapy validation studies and slowed down competitive inroads by depleting the public sources of breast cancer tissue in the United States.
 Additionally, Genomic Health and Exact Sciences set new standards for powering clinical validation studies through their TAILORx and DeeP-C studies respectively.
 Genomic Health ran a 10,000 patient randomized prospective breast cancer clinical trial to measure the predictive ability of OncoTypeDx Breast with respect to adjuvant chemotherapy and Exact Sciences 10,000 patients study looked at Cologuard vis-à-vis the standard of care Fecal Immunochemical Test (FIT).1

-At this point, due to the precedent set by these companies, more and more payers, clinicians and guideline committees are starting to expect clinical validation trials based on samples of thousands of patients rather than hundreds of patients.
-The USPSTF Guidelines have always had a high bar – with thousands of patients needed to garner just a B rating.
+Today, due to the precedent set by these companies, more and more payers, clinicians, and guideline committees are starting to expect clinical validation trials based on samples of thousands of patients rather than hundreds of patients.
+The USPSTF Guidelines have always had a high bar – with the typical response being lukewarm (a B rating) for clinical trials with thousands of patients.
 These actions have resulted in the clinical trials bar continuing to be raised as larger and larger studies are planned further impacting the expectations and evidence requirements of clinicians and payers.
 This is continuing as this analysis is being written.
 Exact Sciences announced in late 2019, that they would be doing a 150,000 patient trial with Cologuard.2

 Evidence development strategies not only raised the bar with clinical trials but also helped to generate revenue by increasing the likelihood of reimbursement and accelerating physician adoption.
 Market leadership does not continue to create value, unless one can show that the market leadership can generate year over year revenue growth.
 Strong commercial strategies that drive physician adoption and ensure adequate reimbursement also play a critical role in driving value creation.
 Both Veracyte and Genomic Health focused on gathering clinical evidence and enabling publications to garner guideline adoption and strengthen their CMS and private payer dossiers.
 This evidence included clinical validation, clinical utility studies and patient subset analyses that resulted in expanded intended use, growing physician adoption and increasing payer coverage.